Battle of Konya: Aftermath

 Konya was Ibrahim's greatest victory.
-He lost 262 dead and 530 wounded, whereas the Ottomans lost 3,000 dead and over 5,000 taken prisoner, including many senior officers, including Reşid Mehmed Pasha.
+He lost 262 dead and 530 wounded, whereas the Ottomans lost 3000 dead and over 5,000 taken prisoner, including many senior officers, including Reşid Mehmed Pasha.
 The Egyptians remained in possession of the field and took 46 guns, and the Ottoman army was scattered.
 Nothing remained between Ibrahim's army and Constantinople after the battle.
-However, it was time for politics, and Ibrahim's father, Muhammad Ali parleyed with Sultan Mahmoud and with the European Powers, and ended up signing the Peace Agreement of Kutahya at the Convention of Kutahya, whereby the Sultan ceded greater Syria to Muhammad Ali for his lifetime, and ceded Egypt's rule to Muhammad Ali's dynasty in perpetuity, with nominal vassalhood to the Ottoman Sultan, but de facto independence.
+However, it was time for politics, and Ibrahim's father, Muhammad Ali parleyed with Sultan Mahmoud and with the European Powers, and ended up signing the Convention of Kütahya, whereby the Sultan ceded greater Syria to Muhammad Ali for his lifetime, and ceded Egypt's rule to Muhammad Ali's dynasty in perpetuity, with nominal vassalhood to the Ottoman Sultan, but de facto independence.
+This dynasty only ended in July, 1952 with the abdication of King Farouk after the army coup led by Colonel Gamal Abd el Nasser.

-As a postscript to Konya, it should be added that seven years later, the Ottoman Sultan Mahmoud abrogated the peace of Kotahiya and attacked the Egyptian forces again, but was again routed by the Egyptians at the Battle of Nezib, on the frontier between the Ottoman Empire and Syria, on June 24, 1839.
+However, seven years after Konya, the Ottoman Sultan Mahmoud abrogated the peace of Kotahiya and attacked the Egyptian forces again, but was again routed by the Egyptians at the Battle of Nezib, on the frontier between the Ottoman Empire and Syria, on June 24, 1839.